prowler-cloud/prowler/docs/index.md

 ```console
 prowler aws --profile custom-profile -f us-east-1 eu-south-2
 ```

+???+ note
-> By default, `prowler` will scan all AWS regions.
+    By default, `prowler` will scan all AWS regions.

 See more details about AWS Authentication in [Requirements](getting-started/requirements.md)